waitForDateTime Step

 Let’s build and execute the “waitForDateTimeDef” example.

 • Click the “waitForDateTime” step to configure its “Required” properties.
-Provide a name to the step.
+Provide a name for the step.
 Configure the wait date and time.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 • Click the “waitForDateTime” step to configure its “Required” properties.
 Select the time zone from the dropdown list.
 Click the Save button.